 The truth is that we had to exchange a lot of emails before I approved the color.
 This is where I see room for improvement.
 It would be great if they could make the color palette more accessible.

-This frame’s geometry falls into the more relaxed category.
-Although R12 looks like an aero bike, YOELEO markets it as an all-rounder because of the geometry and tire clearance for up to 32mm tires.
+This frame’s geometry is more relaxed.
+Although R12 looks like an aero bike, YOELEO markets it as an all-rounder because of its geometry and clearance for up to 32mm tires.

 What I like the most about this bike is its clean, minimalistic design.
 The integrated cockpit and hidden cables are super cool.